Medical Records Manager: Job Description, Duties and Requirements

 Salary Info and Job Outlook

-According to the U.S. Bureau of Labor Statistics (BLS), medical and health services managers earned median salaries of $88,580 a year in 2012.
-The employment of such managers is expected to grow by as much as 22% between 2010 and 2020, per the BLS.
+According to the U.S. Bureau of Labor Statistics (BLS), medical and health services managers earned median salaries of $90,940 a year in 2013.
+The employment of such managers is expected to grow by as much as 23% between 2012 and 2022, per the BLS, which is notably faster than the average for all occupations.

 Related to Medical Records Manager: Job Description, Duties and Requirements